joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/02/us/elections/new-mexico-democrat-governor-haaland.html

 **Supreme Court Clears the Way for Republican-Friendly Map in Alabama**\
-`In the first major case since the justices narrowed the Voting Rights Act, the court cleared the way for Alabama to use a map preferred by Republicans that eliminates a majority-Black district.`\
+`In the first major case since the justices narrowed the Voting Rights Act, the court cleared the way for Alabama to use a map preferred by Republicans that leaves the state with only one majority-Black district.`\
 https://www.nytimes.com/2026/06/02/us/politics/supreme-court-alabama-congressional-map.html

 **‘Jerome’ Review: Darkness Swallows a Three-Way Romance**\